 Mother Vincent and her band of pioneering Sisters were not long established in Brisbane before they began establishing branch houses in the far-flung colony.

-It is from these beginnings that MC finds itself deeply rooted in the community of Queensland.
+It is from these beginnings that Mercy Community finds itself deeply rooted in the community of Queensland.
 Mercy Community is committed to fulfilling its vision to build a world where people, families and communities are strong in spirit, healthy and connected.